Boundary Map and available GIS data

 Any alteration to a feature brought about entirely by natural processes is to be disregarded when determining whether a protected feature is in favourable condition.

-Draft conservation advice has been published by Natural England and should be referred to.
+Conservation advice has been published by Natural England and should be referred to.
 This gives guidance on how to further the conservation objectives for the site, identifies the activities that are capable of affecting the qualifying features and the processes which the qualifying features are dependent upon.

 Natural England have also produced supplementary guidance on the conservation objectives for the site which aim to describe the range of ecological attributes that are most likely to contribute to a site’s overall integrity.